mstrangfeld/concom/README.md

-# ConCom - Conventional Committer
+# ConCom - Conventional Committer :memo:

 A CLI for committing conventional commits.